Falerii Veteres

 The legendary foundation of the site has been linked to colonists coming from Argos.
 The people of the area, the Faliscans, spoke a language that was distinct from that of the Etruscans.

 Following a revolt by the Faliscan tribe in around 241 BC, the Romans resettled the population of Falerii Veteres at Falerii Novi, a less defensible location.

+Archaeology

+A kylix with red figure decoration was found in a chamber tomb at Falerii Veteres with the Faliscan language inscription foied uino pafo cra carefo, hodie vinum bibam, cras carebo.
+The kylix is kept in the National Etruscan Museum.